Inter IIT Sports Meet: 49th Inter IIT Sports Meet 2013

 The 49th Inter IIT Sports Meet was held at IIT Guwahati from 16 to 23 December 2013.
 MC Mary Kom launched her autobiography Unbreakable during the ceremony; along with former Miss Universe and Hindi film actress Sushmita Sen.

 The mascot for the 49th Inter IIT was Bhaiti, a bamboo.
-Inspired by the slenderness and strength of its namesake plant, Bhaiti was designed by Thomas G. Manih, a student of (IITG)IIT Guwahati, under the guidance of Dr. D. Udaya Kumar, who is credited with designing the Indian Rupee sign.
+Inspired by the slenderness and strength of its namesake plant, Bhaiti was designed by Thomas G. Manih, a student of IIT Guwahati, under the guidance of Dr. D. Udaya Kumar, who is credited with designing the Indian Rupee sign.

 IIT Kanpur emerged as the winners of the General Championship in the Men's tournament, while IIT Roorkee won the Women's General Championship.

 50th Inter IIT Sports Meet 2014

 The Golden Jubilee edition of the Inter IIT Sports Meet was hosted by IIT Bombay in October and December 2014.
 The Inter IIT Aquatics Meet took place during 1–4 October 2014.
 The Opening Ceremony of that was graced by the presence of Virdhawal Khade.
 The 50th Inter IIT Sports Main Meet took place during 12–19 December 2014 at the IIT Bombay campus.
 The Opening Ceremony of that was graced by the presence of Cricket legend Sachin Tendulkar.
 The institute has undertaken massive renovations of the play fields in anticipation of the meet.

 Sachin gave the most anticipated address of that day.
 The last time IIT Bombay hosted an Inter IIT Sports Meet was in 2007, as a part of the Golden Jubilee celebrations of the institute.

 IIT Kanpur declared as the overall champions, winners of the General Championship in the Men's tournament and second in the Women's Championship, while IIT Bombay won the Women's General Championship.